joelpurra/uvcc/USAGE.md

 User access to hardware devices, such as USB cameras, may be restricted by default on Linux.
 If, for example, `sudo uvcc devices` lists your camera but `uvcc devices` (without `sudo`) does not, then for ease-of-use you may adjust the device access level.

 Below [userspace `/dev`](https://en.wikipedia.org/wiki/Udev) (`udev`) is used to change the access level for a specific device model.
 Note that relaxing the access level in this way reduces device security.
+More `udev` information is available, for example, on the [ArchWiki udev page](https://wiki.archlinux.org/title/Udev).

 1. Find your camera model's vendor and product id using, for example, [`lsusb`](https://en.wikipedia.org/wiki/Lspci#lsusb).